mehulagg/gitlab/doc/update/upgrading_postgresql_using_slony.md

 sudo gitlab-ctl stop mailroom
 ```

-If you have any other processes that use PostgreSQL you should also stop those.
+If you have any other processes that use PostgreSQL, you should also stop those.

-Once everything has been stopped you should update any configuration settings,
+After everything has been stopped, be sure to update any configuration settings
-DNS records, etc so they all point to the new database.
+and DNS records so they all point to the new database.

-Once the settings have been taken care of we need to stop the replication
+When the settings have been taken care of, we need to stop the replication
 process.
-It's crucial that no new data is written to the databases at this point
+It's crucial that no new data is written to the databases at this point,
 as this data is discarded.

 To stop replication, run the following on both database servers: